Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 Eastward travel is associated with difficulty falling asleep at the destination bedtime and difficulty arising in the morning.
 Westward travel is associated with early evening sleepiness and predawn awakening at the travel destination.
 Travelers flying within the same time zone typically experience the fewest problems, such as nonspecific travel fatigue.
 Crossing more time zones or traveling eastward generally increases the time required for adaptation.
 After eastward flights, jet lag lasts for the number of days roughly equal to two-thirds the number of time zones crossed; after westward flights, the number of days is roughly half the number of time zones.

 Individual responses to crossing time zones and ability to adapt to a new time zone vary.
+Increased age may contribute to a longer recovery period.
 The intensity and duration of jet lag are related to the number of time zones crossed, the direction of travel, the ability to sleep while traveling, the availability and intensity of local circadian time cues at the destination, and individual differences in phase tolerance.

 Jet-lagged travelers may experience the following symptoms: